Street Tree Planting: Frequently Asked Questions

 How can I help care for my tree?

 Street trees can always use extra TLC from residents!
-The best love you can give your tree is regular weekly watering in the summer during extreme heat and re-mulching each season.
+The best love you can give your tree is regular weekly watering in the summer during extreme heat and new mulch each season.
 Street trees require an average of 20 gallons of water each week.
-Use natural, undyed mulch and do not pile it against the trunk of the tree.
+Slow watering is preferred.
+Always use natural, undyed mulch and be sure to leave space around the trunk of the tree or it will rot the bark.
 Think mulch donut, not mulch volcano!

 Questions or concerns?